Skip to main content

 kubectl apply -f SA.yaml

 You're done.
 All that's left to do is specify the service account name in the blueprint YAML.
-For details, see Agent.
+This authentication method works seamlessly with all AWS IaC tools including Terraform, CloudFormation, CDK, OpenTofu, Ansible, and others.
+For details on configuring the service account in your blueprint, see Agent.

 For additional details, see these AWS docs: